Emergency Lighting Testing How Often?

 |

-For larger sites we recommend an addressable self-test system.
-Addressable self-test emergency luminaires are all connected together and to a central point on a communications bus (usually DALI) and each fitting has a unique address.
+For larger sites we recommend a wired DALI addressable test system in which all the emergency luminaires are connected to a central controller on a DALI communications bus with each fitting having a unique address.

 Periodically, the central controller will command each emergency luminaire to start a test sequence and report the results back to the central controller.